fused-effects/fused-effects/README.md

 ### Invoking effects

-The effect types that `fused-effects` provides are similar to those provided by `mtl` or other effect systems.
 Each module under the `Control.Effect` hierarchy provides a set of functions that invoke effects, each mapping to a constructor of the underlying effect type.
+These functions are similar to, but more powerful than, those provided by `mtl`.
 In this example, we invoke the `get` and `put` functions provided by `Control.Effect.State`, first extracting the state and then updating it with a new value:

 ```haskell
 action1 :: Has (State String) sig m => m ()